-In this comprehensive guide, we will explore a detailed comparison of the D7 and D8 Visa Portugal, covering essential aspects such as:
+In this comprehensive guide, we will explore a detailed comparison of the D7 and D8 Visa, covering essential aspects such as:

 What is the D7 Portugal Visa?

-The Portuguese government introduced the D7 Visa, also known as the Portugal Retirement Visa, a residence permit in 2007.
-This visa caters specifically to non-EU/EEA and non-Swiss citizens who wish to establish residency in Portugal.
-The D7 Visa, often called the Passive Income Visa, is designed for individuals who can demonstrate a stable source of passive income.
-This income must come from abroad, such as pensions, rental income, or investments, rather than from employment within Portugal.
+Introduced in 2007, the Portugal D7 Visa to non-EU/EEA and non-Swiss citizens wishing to establish residency in Portugal.
+Also known as the Portugal Retirement Visa, it is designed for individuals who can demonstrate a stable source of passive income, which must come from abroad, such as pensions, rental income, or investments, rather than from employment within Portugal.

 What is the D8 Visa Portugal?